 How to choose the right okra

-• Choose okra that are long and thin.
+- Choose okra that is long and thin.

-• Choose okra that are still green and crispy.
+- Choose okra that is still green and crispy.

 Soaking it in Vinegar

 This is a technique I have seen many chefs and cooks use to help cook okra.
-Its cuts down on the sliminess of the okra when cooking it
+It cuts down on the sliminess of the okra when cooking it

 I haven’t had much success with this soaking method, so, I am not completely endorsing it.
 To me, it seems like it adds vinegar to the taste of the end recipe